-- ► Rescind all programmed NC functions and transformations within the NC program - Run a simulation before executing an NC program - ► Check both the general as well as the additional status display for NC functions and transformations, such as an active basic rotation, before executing an NC program - Carefully prove-out the NC program in Single Block mode - In the Program Run operating mode, the control marks active files with the status M, such as a selected NC program or tables.
+- ► Rescind all programmed NC functions and transformations within the NC program - Run a simulation before executing an NC program - Check both the general as well as the additional status display for NC functions and transformations, such as an active basic rotation, before executing an NC program - ► Carefully prove-out the NC program in Single Block mode - In the Program Run operating mode, the control marks active files with the status M, such as a selected NC program or tables.
 If you open such a file in another operating mode, the controls shows the status on the tab of the application bar. - When positioning an axis, the control checks whether the defined speed has been reached.
-The control does not check the speed in positioning blocks where FMAX is the feed rate. - You can adjust the feed rate and the spindle speed during program run with the potentiometers. - If you modify the workpiece preset during a program run interruption, you must re-select the NC block to resume. - Further information: "Block scan for mid-program startup", Page 424 - HEIDENHAIN recommends switching the spindle on with M3 or M4 after every tool call.
-That way you avoid problems during program run, such as when restarting after an interruption. - The settings in the GPS workspace have an effect on the program run, such as handwheel superimpositioning (#44 / #1-06-1). - Further information: "Global Program Settings GPS (#44 / #1-06-1)", Page 287 - The execution cursor is always displayed in the foreground.
+The control does not check the speed in positioning blocks where FMAX is the feed rate. - You can adjust the feed rate and the spindle speed during program run with the potentiometers. - If you modify the workpiece preset during a program run interruption, you must re-select the NC block to resume. - Further information: "Block scan for mid-program startup", Page 347 - HEIDENHAIN recommends switching the spindle on with M3 or M4 after every tool call.
+That way you avoid problems during program run, such as when restarting after an interruption. - The execution cursor is always displayed in the foreground.
 The execution cursor may cover or hide other icons.